 If enough members pull out of these backward-leaning organizations, the organizational clout on Capitol Hill will diminish, leaving a space that can be filled by climate advocates and those corporations and entities willing to discuss the policy measures needed to address this most critical issue.
 In the interest of saving money and energy, let’s just ask that the last one out the door turns off the lights.

-To help us keep abreast of these fast-moving developments, here’s a scorecard of corporations that:
+To help us keep abreast of these fast-moving developments, here’s a scorecard of corporations that

-have quit the US Chamber of Commerce doesn’t represent their views on climate policy: Johnson&Johnson, GE, San Jose Chamber of Commerce, Alcoa, Duke, Entergy, Microsoft
+- maintain the US Chamber of Commerce doesn’t represent their views on climate policy: Johnson&Johnson, GE, San Jose Chamber of Commerce, Alcoa, Duke, Entergy, Microsoft